Make the homemade salsa. Click here or up above for the recipe. Allow flavors to mingle in the refrigerator until needed.

 When the oil is HOT, carefully place 1 corn tortilla in the hot oil then poke a few holes in the center with a fork to allow steam to exit.

-Fry 1 tortilla at a time, holding metal potato masher in upright position on top of tortilla to keep it submerged until crisp and lightly browned, 45 to 60 seconds; flip and cook for an additional 45-60 seconds, or until golden brown.
+Fry 1 tortilla at a time, holding metal potato masher in an upright position on top of tortilla to keep it submerged until crisp and lightly browned, 45 to 60 seconds; flip and cook for an additional 45-60 seconds, or until golden brown.

 Drain both sides on paper towels then immediately sprinkle with a bit of sea salt and set aside while you repeat the process with the other tortillas.

 To serve the tostadas, spoon on the refried beans followed by the ground beef mixture.
-Top with shredded lettuce, tomatoes, avocado slices, green onions, cotija cheese and crema.
+Top with shredded lettuce, tomatoes, avocado slices, green onions, cotija cheese, and crema.